ptagseth/kanoa-software/docs/products/quality/configuration/checks.md

 ![Check Sheets](/img/56.png)

 ### Check Sheet Types
-There are three types of check sheets that can be created, Operations, Part, and Production.
+There are three types of check sheets that can be created, Asset, Part, and Production.
 Operations and Environmental Checks can be used to perform housekeeping, environmental controls and safety checks, and do not require a product to be selected.
 Product Checks record the product being checked and apply any product or process specs.

 ![Check Sheets](/img/57.png)